Skip to content

 Args:

-plot: If `True`, also write a logistic fits plot to the
+plot: If `True`, write a diagnostic fits plot per spec's

 """